benaubin/wit_bot/README.md

 # WitBot

 A better [wit.ai] client for Ruby.
 Written in Ruby.
+With an api for creating bots.

+Pretty Awesome™

 ## Installation